 - Awards Evening - Congratulations!
 You and your parents/carers and teachers will be invited to the Discover Medicine awards evening, when students who have successfully completed both phases of Discover Medicine receive certificates of achievements.

-Students who successfully complete the pathway will be eligible for a conditional offer for degrees at the University of Sheffield with the exception of a degree in Dental Surgery.
+Students who successfully complete the pathway will be eligible for a conditional offer for degrees at the University of Sheffield subject to prerequisites being met including passing an interview.
+This excludes Dental Surgery.

 To qualify for an adjusted offer for Dental Surgery you must have completed the Discover Dental Professions pathway and met prerequisites, including passing an interview.

 If you wanted to take a 1 x year gap break before applying to the University of Sheffield, or need to resit A Levels to achieve a higher grade, the adjusted offer would be made available in the following year only.